Last Updated on by

 Do a bit of research

 Before you make a decision about where you’re going to eat, do a quick little search on the Internet to find the restaurant menu.
 Typically, you can find the menu on the restaurant website, on Yelp.com, or even on their Facebook page.
 Look through the menu and decide what low-carb option you’re going to order before you head over to the restaurant, that way you’re prepared to say no to other tempting option.
+It would also be a good idea to think of the best fats you can eat while on Keto diet, and which keto snacks to include in your Ketogenic diet.

 Ask questions if you’re uncertain